Sloughhouse, California

 Sloughhouse is an unincorporated community in Sacramento County, California, United States.
-Sloughhouse is located on California State Route 16, 17 mi east-southeast of downtown Sacramento.
+Sloughhouse is located on California State Route 16, approximately 17 mi east-southeast of downtown Sacramento.
 Sloughhouse has a post office with ZIP code 95683, which was established in 1916.
-Jared Sheldon, who built a roadhouse, hotel and Stagecoach station, in the community in 1850, named the community after another building he had built nearby.
+Jared Sheldon, who built a roadhouse, hotel and stagecoach station in the community in 1850, named the community after another building he had built nearby.
 The roadhouse was destroyed by a fire in 1890, but was rebuilt.
 The site is registered as a California Historical Landmark No. 575.

 Climate

 According to the Köppen Climate Classification system, Sloughhouse has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.